hackbrowser/hackbrowser/README.md

 HackBrowser is a cross-platform, hackable browser written in Javascript.
 HackBrowser is built with Electron (formerly Atom Shell), which enables building cross-platform desktop apps with HTML, CSS, and Javascript.
 Since every part of the application's code is visible, customizing the browser in any way is possible.

 **This project is in heavy development.
-The first scheduled release is February 1st, 2016.**
+The first scheduled release is March 1st, 2016.**

 ## Features